A comparison of voice-led solo training and traditional methods, with pros, cons, and when to use each approach.

 Example:

-Apps like FIGHTFLOW take this further with randomized cues, adjustable cadence, and multiple training modes.
+Apps like FightFlow take this further with randomized cues, adjustable cadence, and multiple training modes.

 Let's first understand what we're comparing voice-led training against: